Registration and Course Load

 Class Attendance

+While Baylor University is classified as a non-attendance taking institution, attendance is expected and evidenced by registration in a course offered by the institution.
 Attendance at class meetings is essential to academic success.
-Interaction with faculty members and fellow students provides the best opportunity for learning information and for exercising skills necessary to gain competence in the subject.
-Classroom discussion also enriches understanding beyond the boundaries of the specific course and develops students’ analytical facility and ability to communicate ideas effectively.
-The University expects each student to take full advantage of his or her educational experience by developing personal responsibility for class attendance.
+Interaction with faculty members and fellow students provides the best opportunity for learning information and for exercising skills necessary to gain competencies in the subject.
+Classroom discussion also enriches understanding beyond the boundaries of the specific course and develops students' analytical facility and ability to communicate ideas effectively.
+Baylor University (the “University”) expects each student to take full advantage of his or her educational experience by developing personal responsibility for class attendance.

-Student attendance must be recorded through the census date of each term (the 12th class day of the fall or spring terms).
+Student attendance must be recorded through the census date of each term (the twelfth class day of the fall or spring terms).

 Specific policies for attendance are established by the academic units within the university.
 Faculty members may establish more stringent requirements regarding attendance, punctuality, and participation.
 Any attendance requirements and penalties for excessive absences will be set forth in the syllabus for each course.
 The student bears the responsibility for the effect that absences may have upon class participation, announced and unannounced examinations, written assignments, reports, papers, and other means of evaluating performance in a course.